shr33-gaikar/Face-Recognition-Attendance-System/README.md

 ## Overview 📋

-The Attendance Management System is a Python-based application designed to automate the process of recording attendance using facial recognition technology.
+The Face Recognition Attendance Management System is a Python-based application designed to automate the process of recording attendance using facial recognition technology.
 It captures real-time images through the webcam, detects faces, matches them with registered users, and records their attendance along with timestamps.

 ## Features 🚀